lonycell/grafana.v7/docs/sources/installation/configuration.md

 Path to JSON key file associated with a Google service account to authenticate and authorize.
 Service Account keys can be created and downloaded from https://console.developers.google.com/permissions/serviceaccounts.

 Service Account should have "Storage Object Writer" role.
 The access control model of the bucket needs to be "Set object-level and bucket-level permissions".
-Grafana itself will make the images public readable.
+ThingSPIN itself will make the images public readable.

 ### bucket
 Bucket Name on Google Cloud Storage.